13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 What to include: 2-3 small plants, a decorative pot, moisture meter, plant food, misting bottle, plant care cards, and a “plant mom” mug or tote.

-Where To Get It: Gather items from The Sill, Etsy, or local plant nurseries.
+Where to get it: Gather items from The Sill, Etsy, or local plant nurseries.

 Price: $40-$65

-8. Local Love Basket
+8. Local Love

 Hit up your local farmers market or artisan shops and explain what you’re building.
 Most small vendors will help you pick the perfect items and might even offer a bundle deal.
 The thoughtfulness of supporting local makers adds an extra layer of meaning she’ll appreciate.